elixir-lang/elixir/docs/1_introduction.md

 If you have the correct version and tests still fail, feel free to open an issue in the issues tracker on Github.

+> Note: if you are planning to develop projects with Elixir, we recommend adding the bin directory in Elixir git repository to your PATH for easier access to binaries.
+>
+>     export PATH="$PATH:/path/to/elixir/bin"
+>

 ## 1.2 Interactive mode

 We can start Elixir interactive mode by running `bin/iex` in the same directory you compiled Elixir.
 In interactive mode, we can type any Elixir expression.
 Let's warm up with some basic arithmetic expressions: